3 FOUNDATIONS FOR HOSPITALITY SUCCESS IN 2021 – AND BEYOND

 Remember – the things your guests and employees see, hear and smell while at your property need to contribute to creating a strong sense of trust and comfort.
 Do guests see engaging signage communicating best safety practices?
 Do rooms have sanitation seals?
 Do guests smell peppermint, vanilla or lavender, giving them the impression that your property is immaculate?
 Are you playing the right music to maintain an upbeat vibe and make your property feel clean and relaxing, but not overly sterile?
-You can explore this concept in greater depth in Trust, Assurance & Your Guest Experience: 5 Keys.

 Simply put, creating that clean and sanitary impression can go a long way towards driving positive business results.